 Add all ingredients to crockpot cook 2 3/4 hours on Hi or 5 1/2 hours on Low.
 Stir the sauce and break up chicken a bit with a fork before serving.
 Serve over mashed potatoes.
 Corn makes a good vegetable with this meal as well.
 Crockpot times might vary, but these are the times that work for me.

-We used Keebler brand graham crackers which are scored this direction, some brands are scored a different direction, but it shouldn't matter at all.
-I cut them very carefully with a steak knife.
-If a piece breaks, you can glue it back together with burnt sugar (or perhaps royal icing.)
+Now, about the other patterns, we used Keebler brand graham crackers which are scored this direction, some brands are scored a different direction, but it shouldn't matter at all.
+I cut them very, very carefully with a steak knife (serrated).
+If a piece breaks and you are short on crackers, you can glue it back together with burnt sugar (or perhaps royal icing.)
 My castle door broke about six times, but it was fine in the end and can be covered with candy if it bothers you.
 You can click on the photos to see full size photos.
 Also remember when gluing/hot sugaring pieces together to put the right side of the graham crackers facing out, it looks better than having the back of the graham cracker showing.

 This is the castle